Pimco fund flow reversal gives new boss Roman pillar to build on

 Pimco looks likely to show a positive second half of the year, after October also saw net inflows, Allianz chief financial officer Dieter Wemmer told a media call.

-Combined with investment gains the net new money helped Pimco's total third-party assets under management rise 1 percent to just over 1 trillion euros (£857.53 billion), more than offsetting adverse currency moves.
+Combined with investment gains the net new money helped Pimco's total third-party assets under management rise 1 percent to just over 1 trillion euros ($1.09 trillion), more than offsetting adverse currency moves.

 Globally, mutual fund assets under management had risen 6.9 percent in the year to end-September, data from Lipper showed, with most of the money - $410 billion - heading into bond funds.